Anadyrsk

 Anadyrsk was an important Russian ostrog (fortified settlement) in far northeastern Siberia from 1649 to 1764.
 It was on the Anadyr River, near the head of small-boat navigation, about 300 miles upstream, 12 miles northeast of the present Markovo.

-In 1649 Semyon Dezhnyov built a zimov'ye (winter quarters) here after being wrecked on the Pacific coast the previous year.
-In 1650 Mikhail Stadukhin and Semyon Motora arrived overland from the Kolyma River.
-In 1659 Kurbat Ivanov took over, built a proper stockade and made major improvements in administration.
+In 1649, Semyon Dezhnyov built a zimovye (winter quarters) here after being wrecked on the Pacific coast the previous year.
+In 1650, Mikhail Stadukhin and Semyon Motora arrived overland from the Kolyma River.
+In 1659 Kurbat Ivanov took over, built a proper stockade, and made major improvements in administration.
 About 1697, Anadyrsk was the launching place for Vladimir Atlasov's conquest of Kamchatka.
-The local Chukchis and Koryaks were warlike, and the post was attacked a number of times.
+The local Chukchi and Koryaks were warlike, and the post was attacked a number of times.
 George Kennan reported that its garrison through much of its service was 600 men and a battery of artillery.
 Its importance declined with the opening of the sea route through Okhotsk to Kamchatka in 1718.
-Subsequently, its importance was limited to interactions with the Chukchis.
-Concluding that attempts to collect tribute from the Chukchis was not a profitable proposition, the Russian government of Catherine II ordered Anadyrsk abandoned in 1764.
+Subsequently, its importance was limited to interactions with the Chukchi.
+Concluding that attempts to collect tribute from the Chukchi was not a profitable proposition, the Russian government of Catherine II ordered Anadyrsk abandoned in 1764.

-In 1866, when it was visited by Kennan (at that time only the second non-Russian or non-native in living memory to do so), Anadyrsk consisted of four villages: Markovo (the central one), Pokorukov, Psolkin and Krepost.
+In 1866, when it was visited by Kennan (at that time only the second non-Russian or non-native in living memory to do so), Anadyrsk consisted of four villages: Markovo (the central one), Pokorukov, Psolkin, and Krepost.
 There were about 200 inhabitants and a priest.
 Krepost ('fort') was the site of the Anadyrsk fort, on a bank about 30 feet above the level of the river, and at that time consisted of a dozen log cabins, with no trace of the old fortifications visible.
 Markovo was about 15 versts (16 km) upriver, and Pokorukov a further 20 versts.
 Kennan described it as the Ultima Thule of Russian civilization.